-3) Feel the door.
+- Feel the door.
 If it is hot, do not open it.
 Put a towel under the door to block smoke and open your window.
 Call for help.
-DO NOT JUMP.
+DO NOT JUMP out of your window.

 - If the door is NOT hot, open slightly and put your HAND out into the hallway.

 - If the hallway is hot, DO NOT GO OUT.
 Close your door and follow Step 3.

-6) If the hallway is NOT hot, and is clear, close your door and proceed to nearest exit and evacuate building as quickly as possible.
+- If the hallway is NOT hot, and is clear, close your door and proceed to the nearest exit and evacuate the building as quickly as possible.
 There is an evacuation plan on the back of your room/suite entrance door.
 Take a moment to read and become familiar with this plan.
 DO NOT TRY TO USE THE ELEVATORS.

 - MOVE AS FAR AWAY FROM THE BUILDING AS POSSIBLE.
 (Emergency Vehicles need to be able to access the building)

 - Never turn your back on a fire.

-9) If you are unsure as to whether or not your exit is blocked, proceed with Step 3.
+- If you are unsure as to whether or not your exit is blocked, proceed to Step 3.

 - Do not return to the building until you are told to do so.

 For your own safety, be sure you know the location of the fire alarm, extinguishers, and evacuation location for your building.
 Misuse of the fire equipment will not be tolerated and violators will be severely sanctioned.

 For further information, each Residence Hall has copies of the Nicholls State University Fire Safety and Emergency Action Plan available at the front desk.